zzeroo/rust-crosspile/README.md

 **If you create such a file `package.sh` in the root of your own project you have full controll of what commands are run in the crosscompile environment.
 You can fully customize the whole script.**

+### [NSIS (Nullsoft Scriptable Install System)]

+If your project contains a file with extension .nis (stored in the root dir) the `package.sh` script builds an NSIS installer for 32/ 64bit as well.

 ## Cleanup
 For cleanup just remove the project's container.